carymrobbins/carymrobbins.github.io/posts/dev/2018-03-09-sbt-publishing.md

+---
-# Publishing to Maven Central with SBT
+title: Publishing to Maven Central with SBT
+---

 Getting your first library published to Maven Central can be a intimidating at first, but once you've got it working the first time,